LukasBuecherl/CompBioLabsAndHW/Final_Project/Results/README.md

 ### Results and conclusions

-The results for the ring growth increase show a high growth for the years 2003, 2005, and 2007 tree growth.
+The results for the ring growth increase show a high growth for the years 2003, 2005, and 2007.

 ![Figure1](Final_Project/Results/RingEle.png?raw=true "Figure 1")